tony--/lycheeJS-adk/README.md

 is now build in debug mode.

-## Step 4: Testing the native build
+## Step 4: Testing

-You can start testing the native build via:
+After you followed the instructions of **Step 3** you can now test the build via:

 ```bash
 	cd ~/Desktop/lycheeJS-adk;